iamjoshuacharles/alx-low_level_programming/0x00-hello_world/README.md

-a program that prints with proper grammar, but the outcome is a piece of art,
+a c program outputting with proper grammar, but the outcome is a piece of art,